-You’ll learn to prepare, generate, pack and ship orders, process orders, operate electronic material identification tools and schedules, purchasing, warehousing and inventory control.
+You’ll learn to prepare, generate, pack and ship orders; process orders; operate electronic material identification tools and schedules, as well as purchasing, warehousing and inventory control.

 Although a high school diploma is not required as a prerequisite for entrance into this program, students should be aware that some employers may require a high school diploma as a prerequisite for employment.

 Course requirements are the same as with Alberta Apprenticeship and Industry Training (AIT) and include the following Alberta Education courses or equivalents:

 - English 20-1 or English 20-2 and

 - Mathematics 20-1, Mathematics 20-2 or Mathematics 20-3, and